Resources for Radical Job Shop Owners

 Quit spinning your wheels, get smart, and get focused on your goals.

-When I look back through the goodreads list that I started during business school, it’s amazing how many books I’ve read about business, marketing, and the human condition in general.
+When I look back through the goodreads list that I started during business school, it’s amazing how many books I’ve read about business, marketing, and personal development–with the odd fiction here and there.

-I’ve probably listened to nearly as many podcasts while driving all over the midwest to meet job shop clients and visit family and friends.
-A few of these have been game-changing for me and my business, so I’m sharing them with you!
+I’ve listened to nearly as many podcasts while running at the dunes with my dogs and traveling to meet job shop clients and visit with family and friends.
+Many have been game-changing for me and my business, so I’m sharing them with you!

 The Radical Job Shop Owner’s Book List